KeiferC/CyberFundamentals/04-vulnerabilities/00-vuln.md

 Therefore, there are several conundrums that a hacker must face when attempting to disclose vulnerabilities:

 - Will the vulnerability be patched?
+If so, when?
 - What are the consequences if the vulnerabilities do not get patched?
 - What are the consequences of disclosing vulnerabilties to others?
 - What to do if the owner of the product containing the vulnerability